nico-martin/react-router-transition/README.md

 # React Router Transition

-An example of Transitions between React Router Pages without any additional libraries.
+An example of transitions between React Router Routes without any additional libraries.